 Menus and Toolbars

-The best way to create a toolbar is through code, and this example shows how and demonstrates many of the options and capabilities available for toolbar creation.
+The way to create a toolbar is through code, and this example shows how and demonstrates many of the options and capabilities available for toolbar creation.

 The iconWeight icon property lets you choose different weights for some of the icon fonts.
 Property name is iconWeight in all instances.